thebardofavon/ContactSphere/README.md

 ## Future Improvements

 - Add authentication for secure access.
-- Implement search and filtering for contacts.
+- Implement advanced search and filtering for contacts.
 - Deploy the app to a cloud platform.

 ---